pulsar7official/pul7sar-bot/docs/04_RENDERING_SPECIFICATION.md

 Pipeline is responsible for coordinating each stage and passing the required results to the next stage.

+Pipeline must not perform the responsibilities of the subsystems it coordinates.

+No other component may coordinate the rendering lifecycle.

 End of Part 2.